paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 ### Terminology of Computer Vision tasks

-*Segmentation* denotes the process of dividing a data set into parts based on defined rules (Fisher 2004, p.
-229).
+*Segmentation* denotes the process of dividing a data set into parts based on defined rules [@Fisher.2004, p.
+229].
 In the context of computer vision the image segmentation implies the grouping of the image pixels into reasonable structures like edges or regions (Fisher 2004, p.
 117). <!--, the regions are also called segments (Concise CV, p.
 167).
 Concise CV sees only regions as segmentation-->

 *Object recognition* is a closely related task with a definition focus on identifying one or more known objects in the image (Fisher 2004, p.
 172).
 If this process includes also the objects scene position, it is an object detection process.
 An generic *object detection system* is based on three steps.
 Initially the system performs a *localization* of *object candidates*.
 These candidates are commonly bounding boxes (<!-- source paper with link for prove that common -->).
 Bounding boxes are a special case of a region of interest (RoI) being the smallest rectangular frame around an object  (Fisher 2004, p.
 31).
 In the second stage the boxes are mapped by an classification algorithm into sets of detected objects or rejected candidates.
 Which sets are finally used for evaluating the algorithms performance.
 (Concise CV, p.
 375) <!-- Whats is classification/Math -->
 Using classification algorithms directly without a prior splitting in sub regions makes the detection of multiple objects within one image impossible.
 Using regions of interest has also two other advantages for the regarded use case.
 RoI do reduce the amount of computation needed and therefore improve the speed on larger images and these regions minimize the distractions for the classification algorithm (Fisher 2004, p.
 215).